| | |

 I love mitts, mittens, and cuffs for scrap yarn knitting because they’re usually small enough to not require much yarn.
 Of course, if you use stripes or other kinds of colorwork, you need even less!
 All three also make wonderful charity projects.

-The following are a collection of free fingerless mitts patterns, as well as for mittens and cuffs, that are particularly excellent for using leftover yarn.
+The following are a collection of free patterns for fingerless mitts, mittens, and cuffs.
+All are particularly excellent for using leftover yarn.

 free fingerless mitts patterns